Chapter 3 – Relationship to Clients – annotated

 [13] The lawyer should refrain from conduct that may interfere with or compromise the lawyer's capacity or motivation to provide competent legal services to the client and be aware of any factor or circumstance that may have that effect.

 [14] A lawyer who is incompetent does the client a disservice, brings discredit to the profession and may bring the administration of justice into disrepute.
-In addition to damaging the lawyer’s own reputation and practice, incompetence may also injure the lawyer’s partners and associates.
+In addition to damaging the lawyer’s own reputation and practice, incompetence may also injure the lawyer’s colleagues.

 Annotations